sourjyendu-barik/books.com/README.md

 **Home**

-- Displays category-based book collections (Math, Science, History, Geography ect.)
+- Displays category-based book collections (Math, Science, History, Geography etc.)
 - Search books by title in real time and view all books in one place

 **Book Listing**